State law specifies permitted sound levels (dB levels) for all times of day. These level become strict after 7pm and stricter still past 10pm.

 - Air conditioner units and other equipment noise

 The City’s Health Services cannot investigate noise associated with:

-- Some types of community events
+- Certain community events

 - Loud parties*